zigster64/zig-zag-zoe/README.md

 What it is 100% excellent for though is for doing apps where there is a lot of shared state between users.
 (Like a turn based game !)
 In that case, doing everything on the server, and not having any state at all on the frontend to sync, is really ideal.
 Its a good fit to this sort of problem.

+Its super robust.
+You can do horrible things like reboot the backend, or hard refresh the front end(s) ... and it maintains state without a hiccup, and without needing any exception handling code at all.
+Very nice.
+It would be a nightmare doing this in react.

 There are some very complex things you could do with a turn-based-multiplayer-game type of model though (doesnt have to be a game even) And being able to do that without touching JS, or writing a tonne of code to synch state on the frontends is really nice.

 Its also a reasonable model for doing shared state between GUI frontends, just using the HTTP/SSE protocol too.
+Its just HTTP requests, so the networking is totally portable.